Cello Concerto in A Minor, Op. 129, 1st and 2nd movement

 Gary Hoffman and Jeong (Christine) Hyoun Lee reflect on how to play with intention in this public masterclass produced by Queen Elisabeth Music Chapel.

-Produced by the Queen Elisabeth Music Chapel in May, 2016 in Waterloo, Belgium.
+Produced by the Queen Elisabeth Music Chapel

-In this public masterclass filmed and produced by Queen Elisabeth Music Chapel, Gary Hoffman asks his student Jeong (Christine) Hyoun Lee an astute question: “Now what?”
+In this public masterclass filmed and produced by the Queen Elisabeth Music Chapel, Gary Hoffman asks his student Jeong (Christine) Hyoun Lee an astute question: “Now what?”
 Lee, who performs a beautiful interpretation of Robert Schumann’s Cello Concerto in A Minor, is prompted to contemplate, despite already being an accomplished cellist, how to take her performance to the next level.

 With this, they examine the contrast in the student’s performance from the beginning to the end, and discuss complex topics such as finding a balance between listening (like an audience member) and being the performer.
 Additionally, Hoffman advocates the importance of “letting go”, being in the right state of mind, and connecting to one's musical impulse and intention.